Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 What are ancillary services?

-Ancillary services are medical services provided in a hospital while a patient is an inpatient, but paid by Medicare Part B (outpatient care) when the Part A (hospitalization) claim is denied because Medicare believes that it was unreasonable or unnecessary for the person to be admitted as an inpatient.
-Ancillary services include things like diagnostic x-rays and lab tests, prosthetic devices, physical therapy, and various screening tests, among others.
+Ancillary services are medical services provided in a hospital while a patient is admitted, but which can be paid by Medicare Part B (outpatient care).
+This can happen when the Part A (inpatient) claim is denied because Medicare believes that it was unreasonable or unnecessary for the person to be admitted as an inpatient.1 Ancillary services include care such as diagnostic x-rays and lab tests, prosthetic devices, physical therapy, and various screening tests, among others.2

-In 2013, CMS proposed regulations (finalized in 2014) to make it easier for hospitals to rebill services to Medicare Part B if a claim to Medicare Part A is denied.
-So instead of just being able to obtain payment for the limited list of ancillary services that were previously eligible for Part B coverage in that situation, hospitals can now rebill most services under Part B if the Part A claim is denied.
+In 2013, CMS finalized regulations to make it easier for hospitals to rebill services to Medicare Part B if a claim to Medicare Part A is denied.3 So instead of just being able to obtain payment for the limited list of ancillary services that were previously eligible for Part B coverage in that situation, hospitals can now rebill most services under Part B if the Part A claim is denied.

 Find a plan.